ahotchkin/react-fitness-backend/dev-log.md

 Exercises
 - [ ] Only display exercises from the current day
 - [ ] Add field to search for exercises by date

-Diaries
-- [ ] Add field to search for diary by date
-- [ ] User can't have more than one diary for a day

 Routes
 - [ ] Split routes into modules